1.1 We are committed to safeguarding the privacy of our website visitors, app users and other service users.

 1.4 Our website incorporates privacy controls which affect how we will process your personal data.
 By using the privacy controls, you can specify whether you would like to receive direct marketing communications and limit the publication of your information.
 You can access the privacy controls by emailing your request to [email protected].

-1.5 In this policy, “we”, “us” and “our” refers to Goddard International Ltd. For more information about us, see Section 19.
+1.5 In this policy, “we”, “us” and “our” refers to Brainsparker Ltd. For more information about us, see Section 19.

 2. HOW WE USE YOUR PERSONAL DATA